-If you are undecided on what degree you want to pursue, you may want to consider which degrees are simply the easiest.
-The easiest bachelor’s degree will be one that does not require a great amount of additional training such as clinicals or practicals, like a liberal arts degree.
+If you don’t know what degree you want to pursue, you may want to consider which degrees are simply the easiest.
+The easiest bachelor degree programs will be those that do not require a great amount of additional training.
+For example, liberal arts degrees do not require clinical or practicum experience.
 Let’s take a look at some easy degrees that might be a good fit for you.

 Are there really any easy degrees?
-One of the main things that contribute to easy degrees will be the amount of additional training that could be required.
-Some degree programs will require that you conduct clinicals or practicals outside of the classroom.
+One of the main things that contribute to easy degrees will be the amount of additional training required.
+Some degree programs will require that you conduct clinicals or practicum outside of the classroom.
 Degrees that often require this type of additional training would be teaching degrees and many medical degrees.
-Clinicals and practicals will cut into your time outside of the classroom and could complicate your schedule if you already work a job or have other obligations outside of school.
+Clinicals and practicum will cut into your time outside of the classroom.
+They also complicate your schedule if you already work a job or have other obligations outside of school.

-We started on the National Center for Education Statistics (NCES) site reviewing the most popular majors among the 1.9 million bachelor’s earned in 2016.
+We started on the National Center for Education Statistics (NCES) site reviewing the most popular majors among the 1.9 million bachelor’s.
 Next, we eliminated STEM degrees known for their complex formulas and rigorous research.
 We accessed sample online curricula for non-technical college majors to judge which had the most ease.
 Online degree programs had to have little or no lab and project courses.
 Our team consulted PrepScholar to see which college majors had the highest median GPAs near 3.0 or better.
-Preference was also given to the most meaningful college majors listed by PayScale with salary potential around the average $48,642.
-Our final step was to locate accredited distance colleges awarding each of the following 30 Easiest Bachelor Degree Online in four years or less.
+We gave preference to the most meaningful college majors listed by PayScale.
+Our final step located accredited distance colleges awarding each degree in four years or less.

 1. Liberal Arts

 Liberal arts is a well-rounded, generalist education rooted in the classical trivium.
 Majors skim through easy, flexible liberal arts courses from rhetoric to literature and philosophy with a focus on critical thinking skills.
-An online liberal arts bachelor’s degree develops Forbes’ most in-demand “soft” skills for wide-ranging jobs, such as sales consultant, realtor, intelligence analyst, and paralegal.
+An online liberal arts bachelor’s degree develops Forbes’ most in-demand “soft” skills for wide-ranging jobs.
+These include sales consultant, realtor, intelligence analyst, and paralegal.

 • Excelsior College– Bachelor’s in Liberal Arts Online